argoproj/applicationset/docs/Generators.md

   generators:
   - repoHost:
       github:
-        # The Github organization to scan.
+        # The GitHub organization to scan.
         organization: myorg
-        # For Github Enterprise:
+        # For GitHub Enterprise:
         api: https://git.example.com/
         # Reference to a Secret containing an access token. (optional)
         tokenRef: